rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 In this post I will mostly try to use _empirical_ and _deductive_ when referring to the thought process, I will use _pragmatist_ and _theorist_ when referring to people.

 Empirical (to avoid using inductive[^inductive]) reasoning draws general conclusions from observations.
 E.g. certain software functionality will work because we tested it (notice how well software testing fits into this definition).
-Thinking about software testing as an empirical process allows us to consider things like bias[^biasdef] (e.g. did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, is there something wrong with e2e testing itself?), if observations are balanced (adequate coverage of test scenarios across functional areas), establish observation baseline ([_add_blank_target golden testing](https://en.wikipedia.org/wiki/Characterization_test) for complex deterministic code)...
+Thinking about software testing as an empirical process allows us to consider things like bias[^biasdef] (e.g. the assumptions we make in unit tests), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, is there something wrong with e2e testing itself?), if observations are balanced (adequate coverage of test scenarios across functional areas), establish observation baseline ([_add_blank_target golden testing](https://en.wikipedia.org/wiki/Characterization_test) for complex deterministic code)...
 Here is an exaggerated example of a correlation vs causation problem: "Each time I test the app it works just fine, yet users keep reporting issues.
 Something's wrong with these people!".
 But it is even more fun to think about both experiments and observations.

 [^biasdef]: I use the term bias loosely as well.
 Scientists are concerned about bias in the design of empirical studies (which observations go in, how things are observed, etc), bias in how results are analyzed (e.g. proper stratification).
 Bias is a [_add_blank_target statistics](https://en.wikipedia.org/wiki/Bias_(statistics)) term, [_add_blank_target psychology](https://en.wikipedia.org/wiki/List_of_cognitive_biases) term,  all of this seems very relevant to programming.

 Deductive reasoning goes from general knowledge to specific conclusions.
 E.g. certain software functionality will work because of type safety or because it is a straightforward application of something else we believe works.
-In this post, deductive represents a wide range of thought processes: from tedious "observation-less" mental verification of values and types (oh, this value was supposed to be a positive number why is it negative?, is the new refactored code equivalent to the previous?...) all the way to formal reasoning.
+In this post, deductive represents a wide range of thought processes: from tedious "observation-less" mental verification of values and types (oh, this value was supposed to be a positive number, why is it negative?, is the new refactored code equivalent to the previous?...) all the way to formal reasoning (e.g. equational proof that refactored code is equivalent).

 Empirical and deductive work in tandem and both are essential.
 IMO, we (as individuals) prefer to use one more than the other.
 Understanding more about these preferences will be the main topic of this post.